TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-backuprestore-restore-database.md

             "id": "IssueType_dropdown",
             "order": 2,
             "controlType": "dropdown",
-            "displayLabel": "What is the restore type?",
-            "watermarkText": "Choose an option",
+            "displayLabel": "What kind of restore is having issues?", "watermarkText": "Choose an option",
             "infoBalloonText": "Choose the restore type associated with the issue", "dropdownOptions": [